section-engineering-education/engineering-education/content/articles/object-based-image-analysis-using-matlab/index.md

 ![The labeled objects](/engineering-education/object-based-image-analysis-using-matlab/objectanalysis_twentythree.jpg)

 ### Conclusion
-Object-based image analysis helps in distinguishing objects contained in an image from the background part of the image by extracting certain features of the objects like boundaries and edges.
-Object-based image analysis has a wide range of areas of application, it can be applied in areas like;
+Object-based image analysis helps distinguish objects contained in an image from the background part of the image by extracting certain features like boundaries and edges.
+Object-based image analysis has a wide range of areas of application.
+It can be applied in areas like;
 - Machine vision.
 - Fingerprint matching for verification.
 - medical diagnosis.
 - Map analysis.